-The Fund is offering the Notes on the terms described more fully in "Description of the Notes," beginning on page 11, at the interest rates and with the maturities set forth on the Fund's Pricing Supplement, as amended from time to time, which is incorporated into and made part of this Prospectus.
-The Fund may offer short-term Notes that mature at the end of each calendar quarter (referred to as quarterly Notes) and longer-term Notes with terms of one (1) year, two (2) years, and three (3) years from the date of issuance (referred to as one-year, two-year, and three-year Notes).
+The Fund is offering the Notes on the terms described more fully in "Description of the Notes," beginning on page 14, at the interest rates and with the maturities set forth on the Fund's Pricing Supplement, for Direct Notes and Pricing Supplement for Broker Notes, as each may be amended from time to time, both of which are incorporated into and made part of this Prospectus.
+The Fund may offer short-term Direct Notes that mature at the end of each calendar quarter (referred to as quarterly Notes) and longer-term Direct Notes with terms of one (1) year, two (2) years, and three (3)

+years from the date of issuance (referred to as one-year, two-year, and three-year Direct Notes).
+The Fund may offer Broker Notes with terms of one (1) year, two (2) years, and three (3) years from the date of issuance.
 Each Note is unsecured, uninsured, and pays a rate of interest that is fixed at the time of issuance (or renewal or reinvestment at maturity).
-The Fund sets the interest rates based on internal and external factors, including its financial condition and the interest it receives from borrowers on its loans receivable, the general interest rate market and other macroeconomic conditions, and information the Fund solicits and receives from community stakeholders from time to time (see "Description of the Notes," beginning on page 11, and "State-Specific Information," beginning on page iv).
+The Fund sets the interest rates based on various factors, including its financial condition and the interest it receives from borrowers on its loans receivable, the general interest rate market and other macroeconomic conditions, and information the Fund solicits and receives from community stakeholders from time to time (see "Description of the Notes," beginning on page 14, and "State-Specific Information," beginning on page v).
 The maturities and interest rates offered on the Notes may change from time to time over the course of this offering and will be set forth in a Pricing Supplement provided to each investor at or before the time of each investment, including each reinvestment at maturity.

-The minimum investment required for quarterly Notes is \$1,000.
-The minimum investment required for one-year, two-year, and three-year Notes is \$25,000.
-Unless an investor requests to be repaid at maturity (or is located in a state where automatic renewal is not permitted), each Note automatically renews at its maturity, with a new maturity date and interest rate applicable to that type of Note then in effect as of the maturity date.
+The minimum investment required for quarterly Direct Notes is \$1,000.
+The minimum investment required for oneyear, two-year, and three-year Direct Notes is \$25,000.
+The minimum investment required for Broker Notes is \$5,000.
+Unless an investor requests to be repaid at maturity (or is located in a state where automatic renewal is not permitted), each Direct Note automatically renews at its maturity, with a new maturity date and interest rate applicable to that type of Note then in effect as of the maturity date.
+Custom Notes (as defined below) and Broker Notes do not automatically renew at maturity.

-In addition to its quarterly and one-year, two-year, and three-year Notes, from time to time the Fund may negotiate custom Notes that have different interest rates and maturity terms ("Custom Notes").
+In addition to its quarterly and one-year, two-year, and three-year Direct Notes and Broker Notes, from time to time the Fund may offer custom Notes that have different interest rates and maturity terms negotiated with investors on a case-by-case basis ("Custom Notes").
 The minimum investment required for Custom Notes is \$1,000,000.

 The Fund may issue the Notes in certain states in the United States and certain foreign countries in an amount not to exceed an aggregate principal amount of Notes outstanding of \$200,000,000.
 The offering will be ongoing, with no specified end date.

 This Prospectus will be updated or supplemented any time there is a material event that investors should be aware of for the purposes of making an investment decision.
-Purchase of a Note is not a donation to the Fund and is not tax-deductible.
+Purchase of a Note is not a charitable donation to the Fund and is not tax-deductible.
 Interest paid on a Note is taxable.
 Please consult your tax advisor for information specific to your circumstances.
-In addition, please see "Tax Aspects," beginning on page 22.
+In addition, please see "Tax Aspects," beginning on page 28.